longyangqi/longyangqi.github.io/_pages/about.md

 I am currently a senior researcher at Alibaba Group.

 I obtained my PhD at Zhejiang University, where I was advised by Prof. Huimin Yu.
-During my PhD.
 Earlier, I obtained my bachelor’s degree from Zhejiang University.